jhuckaby/Cronicle/README.md

 ### maintenance

 Cronicle needs to run storage maintenance once per day, which generally involves deleting expired records and trimming lists which have grown too large.
-This only runs on the master server, and typically only takes a few seconds, depending on the number of events you have.
+This only runs on the primary server, and typically only takes a few seconds, depending on the number of events you have.
 The application is still usable during this time, but UI performance may be slightly impacted.

 By default the maintenance is set to run at 4:00 AM (local server time).
 Feel free to change this to a more convenient time for your server environment.
 The format of the parameter is `HH:MM`.